 I was contacted by an attorney needing assistance in placing a block, via injunction, on a Korean bank account.
-The attorney was the victim of a check kiting scam targeting attorney trust accounts.
+The attorney was the victim of a check-kitting scam targeting attorney trust accounts.
 A number of these scams have been running through the United States.

 My firm’s case involves an attorney’s trust account, in which a “client” claiming to be from Malaysia contacted the attorney and asked for assistance in having insurance funds transferred from a North American insurance company to a foreign bank.
 The fraudster claimed he was injured in an auto accident involving a Missouri-based trucking company.
-The trucking company paid the settlement, but the fraudster needs the assistance of an attorney to have the funds transferred overseas, since the insurance company is unable or unwilling to forward payments out of North America.
+The trucking company paid the settlement, but the fraudster needs the assistance of an attorney to have the funds transferred overseas since the insurance company is unable or unwilling to forward payments out of North America.

 I was contacted in the wee hours of the night and we contacted the Korean bank and firmly requested them to place a temporary hold on the funds and also filed an injunction since the beneficiary of the funds has strongly petitioned the bank to release the funds and thus not return the funds to the forwarding bank.
 Our client is not the only attorney that was the victim or target of the scam.
 According to an article in this week’s Missouri Lawyers Weekly, at least 12 attorneys in that state have fallen or nearly fallen for this scam.
 Once an attorney agrees to handle the case, the fraudster sends a counterfeit check for the fake settlement amount and the attorney initiates a wire transfer request.

 A simpler but equally devious scam has recently been sweeping attorneys’ trust accounts in Hawaii.